Kenshin9977/video-dl/README.md

 ## Under the hood

-video-dl uses **upstream yt-dlp**, straight from PyPI, pinned to an exact version.
-It does not fork it.
+Upstream yt-dlp from PyPI, pinned to an exact version.
+No fork.

-That is worth saying because it used to. yt-dlp reports no progress while it runs FFmpeg, or while aria2c is doing the downloading, so this project carried a fork of the whole of yt-dlp to add it, republished it to PyPI on a cron, and ended up shipping a yt-dlp that was months behind upstream.
-YouTube breaks faster than that.

-Progress reporting is now four small extensions that live in this repository (`core/ytdlp_patch.py`, `core/ffmpegfd_progress.py`, `core/aria2c_progress.py`, `core/vk_extractor.py`), hooked onto extension points yt-dlp already has.
-They fail soft: if a yt-dlp release moves one of them, you lose a progress bar, never a download.
-And they fail loudly where it costs nothing: CI asserts every hook against the yt-dlp that is actually installed, and the packaged binary refuses to build if one of them no longer applies.
+yt-dlp reports no progress while FFmpeg runs or while aria2c downloads.
+Four extensions in this repository add it (`core/ytdlp_patch.py`, `core/ffmpegfd_progress.py`, `core/aria2c_progress.py`, `core/vk_extractor.py`), on yt-dlp's own extension points.
+A hook that stops applying costs a progress bar, never a download.
+CI checks each hook against the installed yt-dlp, and the packaged binary refuses to build if one no longer applies.

-So yt-dlp gets bumped the day it publishes, a robot opens the pull request, CI proves it still works by downloading a real file, and the release ships itself.
+yt-dlp bumps are opened, tested and released automatically.

 ## Build from source